How to Pay for Expensive Medical Treatments

 - The National Organization for Rare Disorders (NORD) offers financial help with insurance premiums and copays, diagnostic testing, and travel to specialists not covered by insurance.

 - HealthWell Foundation helps patients with chronic illnesses pay for prescription drug copays, deductibles, and insurance policy premiums.

 Women’s healthcare assistance

-- The U.S. Department of Health and Human Services can refer you to free or low-cost services for pregnant women and their babies in your community.
+- The U.S. Department of Health and Human Services can refer you to or low-cost services for pregnant women and their babies in your community.
 The HHS also has health care centers that provide a variety of services, including complete care when you’re pregnant.

 - Planned Parenthood has more than 700 health centers across the country.
 The organization helps provide pregnancy testing, annual exams, and general care to women (and men).